Three students

 The U.S. Bureau of Labor Statistics predicts faster than average employment growth in computer- and math-related professions.

-Graduates are well-qualified for many positions typically taken by graduates with either a computer science or mathematics degrees because they have been trained in both fields.
+Graduates are well-qualified for many positions typically held by employees with either a computer science or mathematics degrees, as they have been trained in both fields.

-The map to the right displays strong average earnings for computer and mathematics occupations by area.
+The map to the right displays strong average employment for computer and mathematics occupations, by state.

 Source: U.S. Bureau of Labor Statistics, May 2023